auth0/docs/articles/users/search.md

   * Avoid large schema sizes and deep structures
   * Avoid storing data you do not need for authentication and authorization purposes

-To optimize the performance of your user searches, we do not recommend:
+To optimize the performance of your user searches, we don't recommend:

 * Existence queries (for example, "give me all users with a property regardless of its value")
 * Full text search or partial searches